vargen2/addonmanager/README.md

 # Addonmanager

 World of Warcraft addon manager.
+Desktop application for W10.
+Built with Java11, JavaFX.

 ### Run